 Welcome to Room 4.

 We are a Year 8 class and part of the Kereru Syndicate.
-For those students beginning this year as a part of Room 4; welcome to the next step in your learning journey.
-It is a time to take on new challenges and get involved in all of the exciting events and learning that we have planned for you as second year students at Birkdale Intermediate.
+For the students beginning this year as part of Room 4, welcome to the next step in your learning journey.
+It is a time to take on new challenges and get involved in all of the exciting events and learning that we have planned for you as second year students of Birkdale Intermediate.
 Welcome also to Room 4 parents.
-I look forward to meeting you at parent/teacher information evenings and school events.
+I look forward to meeting you at teacher/parent information evenings and school events.
 I encourage you to introduce yourself to me and to be involved in the your children’s learning.
 Your children are at a vital stage of their learning and development, and they will require your time, support and interest.
-As part of our classroom programme Room 4 students will be learning French and te reo Maori.
+As part of our classroom programme Room 4 students will be learning French and Te Reo Maori.
 This is an opportunity for them to be introduced to an international language and the culture of that country as well as the unique culture and traditions of New Zealand.

-Organisational habits and independent work habits will be encouraged through homework.
-I request that parents support this by signing the homework diary at the end of each week, and by helping your children to establish nightly homework routines which will enable them to work around other duties and commitments.
+Homework: Organisational habits and independent work habits will be encouraged through homework.
+I request that parents support this by signing the homework diary at the end of each week, and by helping your children to be organised in establishing nightly homework routines to enable them to work around other duties and commitments.
 The homework diary is also useful for communicating between home and school.

-Our first thinking-based unit this term will be a Science unit called: “Let The Buyer Beware” with a focus on the geology of the land that is unique to the North Shore.
+Our first thinking-based unit this term will be a Science unit called: “Let The Buyer Beware” examining the geology of our local surroundings.
 Reading and Writing has a focus on poetry.
 Mathematics this term begins with Number and Algebra (place value, addition and subtraction), and finishes with Geometry and Measurement (estimating and measuring).
-There are many other events during the term to look forward to such as; Swimming Sports, Meet the Teacher Evening, Softball, Shore to Shore Fun Run, and boys and girls Cricket zone days.
+There are many other events during the term to look forward to such as Swimming Sports, Meet the Teacher Evening, Softball, Shore to Shore Fun Run, and boys and girls Cricket Zone days.
 I encourage all children to take advantage of the opportunities on offer.

-We kick off the term with “Disaster Strikes”.
-This Quest asks students to make a Well Founded Judgement to prioritise funding to help with disaster relief.
-Mathematics for the term: Number and Algebra (multiplication and division), Statistics (grouping – constructing and interpreting).
-This term we also have our first written academic reports and Student, Parent, Teacher Interviews.
+Term 2 – We kick off the term with “Faster, Higher, Stronger”.
+This Quest encourages students to look into the true spirit of sportsmanship.
+Students should also start thinking about interesting topics to investigate for Science Fair.
+English, this term, focuses on Myths and Legends from New Zealand and around the world.
+Mathematics for the term is Number and Algebra (multiplication and division), Statistics (grouping – constructing and interpreting).
+This term we also have our first written academic reports and student led conferences.